 A debt management plan isn’t a magic bullet.
-Although it can be helpful to consolidate your disparate obligations into a single monthly payment and put some distance between you and your creditors, a debt management plan requires monthly payments and could hurt your credit score.
-If you’re confident that you can create a sustainable budget, pay off your credit card debts, rebuild your credit rating, and create a plan for future financial emergencies on your own, a DMP probably isn’t necessary.
+Although it can be helpful to consolidate your many obligations into a single monthly payment and put some distance between you and your creditors, a debt management plan requires monthly payments and could hurt your credit score.

 2. Are You Unable to Commit to a Long Process?

-Getting out of debt takes time and demands some sacrifices, such as the following:
+Getting out of debt takes time and demands some sacrifices, such as:

-- Reducing or cutting out expensive social habits such as smoking and drinking
+- Reducing or cutting out expensive habits, such as tobacco and alcohol use

 - Trading in a newer, more expensive car for one with a lower payment (or reducing your household’s car count from two to one)